microsoft/vscode-docs/api/advanced-topics/remote-extensions.md

     }
     ```

-3. Run **Remote-Containers: Reopen Folder in Container** and in a moment your VS Code will set up the container and connect.
+3. Run **Remote-Containers: Reopen Folder in Container** and in a moment, your VS Code will set up the container and connect.
 You can now edit your source code as you would in the local case.

 4. Finally, **F5 / use the the debug panel** to launch the extension and attach the debugger as you would locally.
 The window that appears will now contain your extension running inside this same container with the debugger attached to it.